liamhealy/nyc-web-091619/07-into-to-sql/README.md

   - scroollllin' thru ur feedz
   - reading messages
 - Update
- - /*deleting a photo, comment, message, account (NOTHING IS DELETED ON THE INTERNET)
+ - *deleting a photo, comment, message, account (NOTHING IS DELETED ON THE INTERNET)
   - editing the caption
   - tagging someone after the fact
 - Destroy